mavryk-network/mavryk-taquito/docs/contract-test-collection.md

 ## GenericMultisigContract

 This contact has a stored counter.
-The contract is used in some Taquito Integration Tests for generic tests of such features as transfers.
+The contract is used in some Webmavryk Integration Tests for generic tests of such features as transfers.

 #### Entrypoints: